fcecin/brocli/README.md

 ## Getting the dependencies

-The commands below, run on your project directory (where you download this), should generate a `node_modules` subdirectory that would contain the ExpressJS and EOSJS dependencies (Javascript is not my forté, so your mileage may vary):
+The command below, run on your project directory (where you download this), should generate a `node_modules` subdirectory that would contain the ExpressJS and EOSJS dependencies (Javascript is not my forté, so your mileage may vary):

 ```
 npm install